Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Xbox

 Xbox controllers are well supported on different devices.
 They are implemented using the [`XInputController`](../api/UnityEngine.InputSystem.XInputController.html) class, (which  derives from [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html)).
-On Windows/UWP, any type of supported Xbox controller (Xbox one or Xbox 360) will be connected to using the XInput API and is represented directly as an [`XInputController`](../api/UnityEngine.InputSystem.XInputController.html) instance.
+On Windows/UWP, any type of supported XInput controller (which includes all Xbox one or Xbox 360 compatible controllers) will be connected to using the XInput API and is represented directly as an [`XInputController`](../api/UnityEngine.InputSystem.XInputController.html) instance.
 You can query the [`XInputController.subType`](../api/UnityEngine.InputSystem.XInput.XInputController.html#UnityEngine_InputSystem_XInput_XInputController_subType) property to get information about the type of controller (wheel, gamepad, etc).

 On other platforms we use specific derived classes to represent Xbox controllers: